trquinn76/classification/classification-aus/README.md

 ## Implementation considerations

+### Classification as a wrapper

+`Classification` was originally defined as an interface, with `PSPFClassification` and `DevelopmentClassification` both implementing it.
+This worked find until it came time to deserialise a `ProtectiveMarker`.
+Deserialising to an interface requires intervention in the deserialising framework, to select an appropriate implementation of the interface.
+This would create extra work for developers attempting to use this library in handling that case.
+This is not desired, as this library should be easy to use.

+One possible way to resolve this would be to have a single Classification enumeration which contains both real and development Classifications.
+The range of values to use from the enumeration would be determined by the current production mode configuration.
+However, this then makes it very easy to cause technical breaches by confusing which range of values are currently allowed.

+So the current approach, where the `Classification` record is a wrapper for either a `PSPFClassification` or a `DevelopmentClassification`, was adopted.
+This allows a strict division between Real and Development Classifications and allows straight forward serialisation and deserialisation.

+This does result in an extra information appearing in the serialised representation.
+For example, from the `jackson-databind`:

+    {"classification":{"pspfClassification":null,"developmentClassification":"DEVELOPMENT_SECRET"},"informationManagementMarkers":[],"securityCaveats":{"codeWords":[],"foreignGovernmentMarkings":[],"specialHandlingCaveat":null,"releasabilityCaveat":{"type":"REL","releasableToList":["AUS","CAN","NZL"]}}}

+Compared with the json for the original interface, or a single enumeration:

+    {"classification":"DEVELOPMENT_SECRET","informationManagementMarkers":[],"securityCaveats":{"codeWords":[],"foreignGovernmentMarkings":[],"specialHandlingCaveat":null,"releasabilityCaveat":{"type":"REL","releasableToList":["AUS","CAN","NZL"]}}}

+This extra information is considered acceptable as it maintains ease of use of the library, and ensures true separation of real and development Classifications.

 ### Sets for Lists

 There are a number of `List`'s in the `ProtectiveMarkerBuilder` which are implemented as `TreeSet`'s.
 These `Set`'s are